Aberdeen trades hospitals: Hospital of St Thomas the Martyr

 It is believed that Dr William Guild came to found what became known as The Trades Hospital in 1632/3 as a result of this decision.

 William Guild Mortification and the Trades Hospital

 In 1632/3, Dr. William Guild (1586–1657), endowed Trades Hospital in a Mortification and received confirmation from King Charles I dated 24 June 1633.
 Guild, the son of Matthew Guild a wealthy armourer, was a complex character.
 He was generous to the Incorporated Trades and gifted part of the land and buildings of the Trinity Monastery (See above) as a Meeting House and Hospital.
-The benefits were applied to the Hammermen; the Bakers; the Wrights and Coopers; the Shoemakers and the Tailors.
+The benefits were applied to the Hammer men; the Bakers; the Wrights and Coopers; the Shoemakers and the Tailors.
 The residents were to be "decayed craftsmen".
 They would be known as "Beidmen".
 Guild was very specific about the way the "Beidsmen" were to behave.
 The following sections from the Confirmation indicate the strict Reformed Protestant and Christian values that Guild himself maintained and required from the residents.